mdykman/jtl/README.md

 All other values evaluate as true

 ## regular expressions
-The general syntax for a regular expression match is:
+The general syntax for a regex match expression is:

 `text =~ regexp`

 Note the =~ operator which is only legal with a literal string to the right of it.

-The regular expression itself must be a literal string:
+The regular expression itself must be represented as a literal string:

 `. =~ "[a-z]*"`

 Dynamic regular expressions are on the road map, not at high priority

+Regular expression syntax is as in https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html

 On match, this expression will prduce an array containg at least 1 item: the matched text.
 If parentheses have been used to define sub matches, those submatches will appears as subsequent elements of the array.